nst/STHTTPRequest/README.md

 -   can use streaming with the download progress block
 -   fast and simple HTTP authentication
 -   log requests in curl format

-##### Maturity

-STHTTPRequest is used in many applications available on the App Store and used by 100'000+ regular users.

-STHTTPRequest is also used in the [STTwitter library](https://github.com/nst/STTwitter), the main Objective-C library to access Twitter API.

 ##### Typical usage